 While a couple may agree to divorce, things could become complicated and be contested when it comes to some important conjugal matters such as child custody and sharing of properties.
 Unlike uncontested divorce, you lose control of the divorce process once a judge becomes involved.
 The judge may come up with an arrangement that neither of you will be comfortable with.
 He may also come up with a property settlement where you lose things that were more valuable to you.

-Speak to a lawyer at MAGNA CARTA Law Firm before signing any agreements concerning a divorce in Thailand.
+Speak to a divorce lawyer at MAGNA CARTA Law Firm before signing any agreements concerning a divorce in Thailand.

 Please See Related Articles under Family Law